sassoftware/sas-container-recipes/README.md

 ### Prerequisites

-- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce](https://docs.docker.com/install/linux/docker-ce/centos/) (community edition) on Linux or Mac must be installed on the build machine.
+- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-CE](https://docs.docker.com/install/linux/docker-ce/centos/) (Community Edition) must be installed on the Linux or Mac build machine.
 - Access to a Docker registry: The build process will push built Docker images automatically to the Docker registry.
-Before running `build.sh` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
+Before you run `build.sh`, run `docker login docker.registry.company.com`, and then make sure that the values in `$HOME/.docker/config.json` are correct.
-- Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed (required for the deployment step but not required for the build step)
+- Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed (required for the deployment step but not required for the build step).
 - **Strongly recommended:** A local mirror of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### How to Build
 Examples of running `build.sh` to build multiple containers are provided below.
-A non-root user is recommended for executing the build command.
+A [non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) is recommended for executing the build command.

 **See the `docs/usage.txt` file or run `./build.sh --help` for the list of all required and optional arguments.**